 - Showcase NAP (name address phone)

 Create The Perfect PPC Landing Page

 A pay-per-click advertising campaign is only as effective as its landing page.
 A landing page is the destination users reach after clicking on your paid advertisement.
-It can also refer to any URL destination to which a user is linked, be it paid advertising or otherwise.
+It can also refer to any URL destination a user is linked to, be it paid advertising or otherwise.